Acoustic interactions between inversion symmetric and asymmetric two-level systems: The Model

 \section{The Model}

 All our calculations are carried for CN impurities in KBr lattice.
-For some even size N, we arrange initially NxN $K$\textsuperscript{+} and $Br$\textsuperscript{-} ions in the two dimensional grid (or NxNxN ions in 3D grid) having the distance $r=3.2735\AA$ between $K$\textsuperscript{+} and $Br$\textsuperscript{-} ions \cite{BK82}.
+We arrange initially a 3D grid of volume $N \times N \times N$ ($N \times N$ in 2D, $N$ is even) of $K$\textsuperscript{+} and $Br$\textsuperscript{-} ions, having distance $3.1974\AA$ ($3.2735\AA$ in 2D) between the ions.
+These distance values are calculated by the energy minimization procedure of pure KBr grid.
 Then we replace some of the $Br$\textsuperscript{-} ions with $CN$\textsuperscript{-} ions.
 The $K$\textsuperscript{+} and $Br$\textsuperscript{-} ions are assumed to carry +1 and -1 charges respectively, while the charge of the $CN$\textsuperscript{-} ion is represented by fractional charges q$_{C}=-1.28$ and q$_{N}=-1.37$ placed on the carbon and nitrogen atoms, and the additional charge q$_{center}=+1.65$ is placed at the center of mass \cite{KM83}.
 The C-N bond length is fixed at $1.17\AA$, while the distances of the carbon and nitrogen atoms from the center of mass are fixed at $0.63\AA$ and $0.54\AA$ respectively \cite{KM83}.
 Interatomic potential is calculated by the formula:

-The interatomic potential parameters A$_{\alpha \beta}$, $a_{\alpha \beta}$ and B$_{\alpha \beta}$ are taken from Ref. \cite{BK82} and shown in Table~\ref{tab:params}, and $K=1389.35 \AA$kJ/mol.
+The interatomic potential parameters A$_{\alpha \beta}$, $a_{\alpha \beta}$ and B$_{\alpha \beta}$ are taken from Ref. \cite{BKMO82} and shown in Table~\ref{tab:params}, and $K=1389.35 \AA$kJ/mol.

 Non-linear conjugate gradients method (Fletcher–Reeves) is used to find the closest local minimum of the system potential energy U. Periodic boundary conditions are used to simulate the infinite crystal.